Rev. Samuel Rose Ely

 7th Minister of the East Hampton Church 1836-1845

-Rev. Samuel Rose Ely was born in West Springfield, Massachusetts on December 29, 1903, one of nine children born to Rev. Elihu Ely of West Springfield, Ma, and Grace Rose of Providence, R.I.
+Rev. Samuel Rose Ely was born in West Springfield, Massachusetts on December 29, 1803, one of nine children born to Rev. Elihu Ely of West Springfield, MA, and Grace Rose of Providence, R.I.
+His mother was the daughter of Col S. Rose, of Providence, R. I.who served in both the French and Revolutionary Wars.
 His grandfather, Capt.
 Levi Ely was killed in the Battle of Mohawk during the Revolutionary War.
 Rev. Ely was a graduate of Williams College, Class of 1830.
-He attended Princeton Theological Seminary from 1832-34.
+After spending a year as the principal at Greenville Academy, in Greenville, NY, he entered Princeton Theological Seminary from 1832-34.
 In October of 1934 he married Mary Van Gelder of New York City.
 Mary was the daughter of Abraham Van Gelder, “one of the old time merchants of New York City”.
-Two months after his marriage, Rev. Ely was ordained in and installed on December 4, 1834 in the the Mahopac Falls Presbyterian Church of Putnam County, NY, in the Bedford Presbytery.
-Rev. Ely and his wife had there first child here in 1835, a son William.
+Two months after his marriage, Rev. Ely was ordained and installed on December 4, 1834 in the Mahopac Falls Presbyterian Church of Putnam County, NY, in the Bedford Presbytery.
+Rev. Ely and his wife had their first child there in 1835, a son William.
 The Mahopac Falls church during Rev. Ely’s tenure was described as "in a state of harmony and prosperity, enjoying the labors of a man in whom they are happily united."
 Rev. Ely formed their first Sunday School and enrolled 70 children.
 Rev. Ely resigned in October 1836, to the regrets of his congregation.

-Around 1850, Ely relocated briefly to Bedford-Stuyvesant, NY where he served as a supply pastor in a church of which little is known.
-He then retired to the countryside of Roslyn, Nassau County, NY.
+Around 1850, Ely relocated briefly to Bedford-Stuyvesant, Brooklyn, NY reportedly for the education of his sons.
+Here he served as a supply pastor in the Bedford Avenue Church.
+Seeking a quite place in the country for his health, he then moved to Roslyn, Nassau County, NY.
 Roslyn’s Presbyterian Church was foundering at the time, with no stated Pastor, relying on occasion supply pastors to hold services.
 Rev. Ely attended the church and volunteered to preach in the absence of a hired minister.
 He preached in a voluntary unpaid position for two years.
-In 1856 in appreciation for this gratis service, the congregation presented him with a silver pitcher and goblet.
+In 1856 in appreciation for this gratis service, the congregation presented him with a silver pitcher and goblet, years later a rosewood piano.
 He regained his health, and was the stated supply pastor at Roslyn for 14 years until his final retirement in 1870.
 In 1865, Ely obtained his Doctor of Divinity (D.D.) degree from Columbia University.

 For several years, c.
 1855, Rev. Ely served as a Trustee of the Raymond Collegiate Institute in Carmel, NY.
 His brother Addison Ely was a physician in Carmel, NY.